Brett-Tanner/obsidian/Tools/git.md

 These are a way to nest git repos inside your main repo.
 Add one with `git submodule add {url}`, or clone a repo with its submodules using `git clone --recurse-submodules`.

 `git submodule update --remote` will pull the latest changes from HEAD of each submodule's default branch (branch can be configured).
+You can also just `git pull` as normal if you're in the submodule directory.

 [Worktree](https://fev.al/posts/git-worktree/)